bipin-pachhai/Chitchat/README.md

 ### Hightlights
 1. Login/SignUp and authentication using passportJS local strategy.

-2. Store users, sessions and past room chats on local database "mongodb://localhost:27017/chitchat".
+2. Store users, sessions and past room chats on  MongoDB database.

 3. Realtime chat room using SOCKET.IO where authenticated users can chat with each other in real time.
 Also, loading of past chats as saved on database.